azulot/odin-recipes/README.md

-# odin-recipes
+# ToP_odin-recipes
-following along The Odin Project's webdev course
+basic html practice project from The Odin Project